lockpicksecurity/lockpicksecurity.github.io/contact.md

-To contact us please email us at [our email](mailto:response@lockpicksecurty.com) with your details and description of your issue and we will get back to you.
+To get in touch please email us at [response@lockpicksecurty.com](mailto:response@lockpicksecurty.com) with your details and a description of your issue and we will get back to you.

 For sensitive information exchange, please use the following [PGP key](https://github.com/lockpicksecurity/lockpicksecurity.github.io//response@lockpicksecurity.asc)